ok2cqr/rtle/README.md

-# RTLE - Realtime log entry
+# RTLE - Real-time log entry

-**Realtime log entry** - a tool to enter QSO from your SOTA/GMA/WWFF activations in real-time and create the ADIF file - everything just in your browser.
+**Real-time log entry** - a tool to enter QSO from your SOTA/GMA/WWFF activations in real-time and create the ADIF file - everything just in your browser.

 ## Working application is available on **[rtle.ok2cqr.com](https://rtle.ok2cqr.com)**